Nassim-Saboundji/UniversityCurriculumMaps/README.md

 `nameofdiscipline` must be all lower case with no space.

-Exemple for physics it would be : https://admission.umontreal.ca/programmes/baccalaureat-en-physique/structure-du-programme/
+Ex: for physics it would be : https://admission.umontreal.ca/programmes/baccalaureat-en-physique/structure-du-programme/

 Wait until the program finishes.
 It produced a `nameofdiscipline.json` file.